lucasgiutavares/Portfolio/README.md

 # About Me

-An result driven technology professional with passion for solving real-life problems through Data Science.
+A result driven technology professional with passion for solving real-life problems through Data Science.
 Past experiences with coordination as well as TI and people management can be very usefull in any area of work.

 TECHNICAL SKILLSET